 Making sure to take advantage of the 3DS’ visual abilities, the game’s developers (Nintendo EAD) went to the camera angle drawing board.
 Many of the title’s stages employ different camera angles which add a new perspective to the action, in an attempt to harness visual depth.
 With this technical addition comes the use of more vertically-inspired environments.
 Jumping off of platforms in order to get to clouds far below is just one example of this, with the landing platform and its peers spaced quite far below the player’s starting point.

 Earlier in this review, it was mentioned that Super Mario 3D Land pays homage to its roots.
 Perhaps the most obvious part of this tribute is found in its musical score.
 Using remastered versions of classic tunes, it brings back fond memories of past platform adventures.
 Added tunes and some great sound effects complement the game’s auditory experience, which is top-notch.
 Polish and experience are easily-noticed assets when one takes the time to listen closely to what is coming out of his or her 3DS’ speakers.
 The quality, power and variety of the included score blew me away.

 Hoping to spur sales of its highly-touted hand-held device, Nintendo has released Super Mario 3D Land at the peak of this year’s holiday gaming season.
 With its exceptional amount of polish and exciting creativity, this release is certainly one of the best games available for the system.
 Fans of the iconic series and its recurring tale of heroic destiny, will certainly want to check this one out.
 Not only is this a great but occasionally easy game, it’s also a memorable experience full of great nods to some of our past favourites.

-Super Mario 3D Land will be released on November 13, 2011.
-This review is based on a copy of the game which we received for review purposes.
+This review is based on a Nintendo 3DS copy of the game which we received for review purposes.